Lake-effect snow: East Asia

+Siberia

+Strong winds and a very large, deep lake enhance snowfall around Lake Baikal in the fall; however, nearly the entire surface of the lake freezes from January until Spring, precluding lake-effect snow.

+Iran

 Moving of polar or Siberian high-pressure centers along Caspian Sea regarding to relatively warmer water of this sea can make heavy snowfalls in the northern coast of Iran.
 Several blizzards have been reported in this region during the last decades.
 In February 2014, heavy snowfall reached 200 cm on the coastline in Gilan and Mazandaran provinces of Iran.
 The heaviest snowfall was reported in Abkenar village near Anzali Lagoon.

 United Kingdom

 In the United Kingdom, easterly winds bringing cold continental air across the North Sea can lead to a similar phenomenon.
 Locally, it is also known as "lake-effect snow" despite the snow coming in from the sea rather than a lake.
 Similarly during a north-westerly wind, snow showers can form coming in from the Liverpool Bay, coming down the Cheshire gap, causing snowfall in the West Midlands—this formation resulted in the white Christmas of 2004 in the area, and most recently the heavy snowfall of 8 December 2017 and 30 January 2019.
-A similar phenomenon can affect the city of Inverness in the Scottish Highlands, where cold north-east winds cause heavy snow to form in the Moray Firth; this was the case with the White Hogmanay of 2009, which caused the street party to be cancelled.
-Northerly and north-westerly winds can cause the effect to occur over the Irish Sea and Bristol Channel feeding snow into South West England and eastern Ireland.
-Western Scotland and northern Ireland can also see snow showers from a north or north-westerly wind over the Atlantic.